- Take modules from across different disciplines, giving you greater insight into topics

 - Learn from historians, political scientists, sociologists, and human rights scholars.

 Learn about Brexit, the rise of Donald Trump, and the history of the political left and right on our BA History and Politics.
 You will explore how we structure our society and how history shapes our future.
-This course combines two subjects that work together and provide you with a broader knowledge of the two.
-Politics is a historical subject, and one that requires an awareness of History in order to be understood.
+This course combines two subjects that work together and provide you with a broader knowledge of different periods of history while providing a deep understanding of political ideas, the institutions of our society, and the theories capable explaining global relationships.

 You'll get real-world experience, and work placement and internship opportunities, building the skills needed to open the door to many rewarding careers.
 We offer both work placements and study trips abroad as part of your degree.

 Throughout the degree you will develop key critical and analytical skills, which you will apply in class seminars and debates.
 We foster a supportive environment built on strong student-staff relationships and an environment that helps you to thrive, whatever your background.

 - Gain skills for conducting research and managing academic projects.

 - Learn about the key political systems, ideas, and episodes that have underpinned the modern era.

 - Build upon research skills and broaden your knowledge about political history.

 - Put your skills and knowledge to practice in a work placement or an internship.